rioferdiansyah/TicTacToe/README.md

 ## AI Support Explanation

-The development of this project was assisted by AI (IBM Granite) only to speed up coding, debugging, and documentation.
+The development of this project was assisted by AI (IBM Granite) only to speed up coding, debugging, documentation, problem solving, optimization and debugging.

 ---